cnabio/cnab-spec/101-bundle-json.md

   - `architecture`: The architecture of the image (`i386`, `amd64`, `arm32`...)
   - `os`: The operating system of the image
 - `mediaType`: The media type of the image
+- `originalImage`: provides a path-like or URI-like representation of the original location of the image.
+If the `originalImage` field is omitted, as in the example above, its value defaults to that of the `image` field.
+- `originalDigest`: contains a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the original image.
+The calculation of how the original image matches the digest is dependent upon image type.
+If the `originalDigest` field is omitted, as in the example above, its value defaults to that of the `digest` field.

 ## The Image Map